Confraternities in Nigeria

 Confraternities in Nigeria are secretive student groups within Nigerian higher education that have been involved in violence and organized crime since the 1980s.
 The exact death toll of confraternity activities is unclear.
-One estimate in 2002 was that 250 people had been killed in campus cult-related murders in the previous decade, while the Exam Ethics Project lobby group estimated that 115 students and teachers had been killed between 1993 and 2019.
+One estimate in 2002 was that 250 people had been killed in campus cult-related murders in the 1990s, while the Exam Ethics Project lobby group estimated that 115 students and teachers had been killed between 1993 and 2003.

 History

 Origin

 In 1952, author Wole Soyinka (later a Nobel Prize winner) and a group of six friends formed the Pyrate Confraternity at the elite University College, Ibadan, then part of the University of London.
-They dubbed themselves "Magnificent Seven"(G7).
+They dubbed themselves "Magnificent Seven" (G7).
 Soyinka and his confraternity peers observed that the university was dominated by wealthy students associated with the colonial government and a few poorer students who often mimicked the wealthy students; meanwhile, campus social life was dictated by tribal affiliation.

-Soyinka would later note that the Pyrates wanted to differentiate themselves from "stodgy establishment and its pretentious products in a new educational institution different from a culture of hypocritical and affluent middleclass, different from alienated colonial aristocrats".
+Soyinka would later note that the Pyrates wanted to differentiate themselves from "stodgy establishment and its pretentious products in a new educational institution different from a culture of the hypocritical and affluent middle class, different from alienated colonial aristocrats".
 The organization adopted the motto "Against all conventions", used the skull and crossbones as their logo, while members adopted pirate-themed confraternity names such as "Cap'n Blood" and "Long John Silver".

-When fellow students protested a proposal to build a railroad across the road leading to the university, fearing that easier transportation would make the university less exclusive, the Pyrates successfully ridiculed the argument as elitist.
-Roughly analogous to the fraternities and sororities of North America, the Pyrates Confraternity proved popular among students, even after the original members moved on.
-Membership was open to any promising male student, regardless of tribe or race, but selection was stringent and most applicants were denied.
-For almost 20 years, the Pyrates were the only confraternity on Nigerian campuses.
+Roughly analogous to the fraternities and sororities of North America, the confraternity proved popular among students.
+For almost twenty years, the Pyrates were the only confraternity on Nigerian campuses.